Devanshshah1309/vms/README.md

 - "Fullscreen Mode" only fills up original window size - I felt this would make more sense rather than forcing the entire window size to fill up the monitor size and then the video to fill the window.
 Also, `opencv` does not provide a neat way to do this (i.e., to access the current window size), at least to my best knowledge.
 - Logging is done for easy debugging and tracking errors
 - Using named constants is always better than using magic numbers as it makes code easier to read and understand (even for myself later).
 This can be seen in the `vms.py` code as well.
+- We use type hints in python as much as possible to make it easier to reason about code (mainly used in `utils.py`) and reduce the possibility of type-related bugs
 - Although global variables are generally not a good practice, here, they can be used since they manage the state of the application and are closely coupled with the logic of the program too.
+An alternative would be to use the return values from functions to change the state but that would get quite messy too (e.g. if the `change_settings` function returns a `2`, change `video_is_ended` to `True`, etc.) - however, it would allow us to move all these functions to a separate file, further increasing modularity.
+The trade-off made here was to allow more coupling in order to reduce complexity.
+This would have to be reconsidered while scaling the system.
 - I've tried to modularise the code as much as possible by abstracting the common logic into functions to make it easier to add new functionality to this VMS (e.g. the `change_settings` and `handle_pause_play` functions).
 Adding a new functionality would just involve creating a new handler for that command and including it in the `change_settings` (or wherever appropriate, depending on the actual implementation).
 - A good way to further improve abstraction (a possible extenstion) by using Object Oriented Programming (OOP) would be to create a `VMS` class and store all the video related information inside it (including file path, current settings, etc).
 I eventually decided not to do this because the current code is at a sufficient level of abstraction for its size.
 In future, if more features were to be added, this could be a possible consideration - since the logic itself remains intact, the refactoring wouldn't be too difficult.
 - Currently only 1 video input is supported (with 3 extra streams created for it) but it would be possible to support multiple video inputs.
 A possible way to do this would be to arrange all 4 streams for each input video in a row and then just stack all the streams for different videos on top of each other (i.e., the grid would be `n x 4` where `n` is the number of video inputs)